chirathyh/chirathyh.github.io/_portfolio/h-msc.md

 5. Suggest methods where the research can be applied practically with the use of general wearable devices embedded with PPG sensors.

 The research would be carried out using the dataset, ​A new, short-recorded photoplethysmogram dataset for blood pressure monitoring in China (​Liang, Yongbo; Liu, Guiyong; Chen, Zhencheng; Elgendi, Mohamed (2018) published in the Nature Journal under a creative common license.

+## UPDATE

+Please find the final thesis of the above project [here](http://chirathyh.github.io/files/msc_thesis.pdf) for the results and discussion.